 The manner in which the PFCC will respond to the exercise of these rights is set out in its Access to Information Policy.
-These rights are not absolute.
+These rights are not absolute and any uncertainty as to how the PFCC should respond should be immediately directed to the Data Protection Officer.
 If the PFCC is unable to respond to a request, it will outline the legal reasons for its decision clearly.